 –Howie Movshovitz

-Have you gotten a feel for the relationship between the art of film and Simple Reality?
-If not, you will.
+Does that give you a feel for this relationship between the art of film and Simple Reality?
+Not yet?
+Keep reading.

 _________________________________________________________